NetApp/ontap-rest-python/examples/rest_api/README.md

 ## Summary of the REST API scripts

 The following table summaries the scripts used to access the ONTAP REST API .
 Make sure to run each of the scripts with the appropriate parameters.

+**Note:** [**utils.py**](https://github.com/NetApp/ontap-rest-python/blob/master/examples/rest_api/utils.py) module in this directory is used by the other example modules in this directory.
+It is not meant as a stand-alone application.
+Hence, the utils.py code module needs to be in the same directory structure as of the code executed by the user.

+For e.g: If user executes list_volumes.py code in a directory structure a/b/c, ensure utils.py code exists in the same directory a/b/c.

 ## Day 0 Scripts:

 | Script                               | Description       |